Delaware Technical and Community College-Owens School Images

 The non-credit offerings can be divided into two categories.
 Many people select programs for personal enrichment and take courses in subjects including photography, yoga, and nutrition.
 Others obtain certificates or diplomas for business development.

-In addition to providing two-year programs that lead to associate’s degrees, Delaware Tech has transfer options that make it easy for students to move on to studies leading to bachelor’s degrees.
+In addition to providing two-year programs that lead to associate’s degrees, the college has transfer options that make it easy for students to move on to studies leading to bachelor’s degrees.
 These ‘connected degree’ options include agreements with the University of Delaware, Delaware State, Wesley College, Wilmington University, Widener University, and Salisbury University.
 If a student wishes to continue their studies at one of these universities, he or she first has to complete an application.
 If accepted, the student will be granted junior status, so that they have just two more years to complete before obtaining a bachelor’s degree.

-Delaware Technical and Community College-Owens
+Delaware Technical and Community College :: Delaware Technical Community College-Owens

 Admissions